accosmin/nano/README.md

 * **info_task** - loads a task and prints its detailed description.
 * **trainer** - train a model on a given task.
 * **tester** - test a model on a given task.
-* **generator** - creates input image patches that maximally activate an output unit (e.g. associated to a class label).

 The `scripts` directory contains examples on how to train various models on different tasks.